Corin Henry

-Corin Henry (born October 5, 1988) is an American professional basketball player for Sabah BC in the Azerbaijan Basketball League.
+Corin Darius Henry (born October 5, 1988) is an American professional basketball player for Sabah BC in the Azerbaijan Basketball League.
 He played college basketball for Ranger College and Tarleton State University.

 High school career

 Henry attended New Town High School in Owings Mills, Maryland.
 In his senior year, he averaged 24.9 points per game and helped the team make the state semi-finals with a win-loss record of 20–4.

 College career

 Ranger College

 Henry attended Ranger College in Ranger, Texas from 2007 to 2009.
 In his sophomore season in 2008–09, he was a first team selection to the North Texas Junior College Athletic All-Conference Team.
 He averaged 14.4 points, 3.3 assists and 1.8 steals per game while helping his team to a 20–10 record.

 Tarleton State University

 In 2009, Henry transferred to Tarleton State University in Stephenville, Texas for his remaining two college years.
 In his junior season in 2009–10, he was selected to the LSC All-Tournament Team and was an All-LSC Honorable Mention selection.
 In 32 games for the Texans, he averaged 11.8 points, 4.2 assists, 3.8 rebounds and 1.7 steals in 30.4 minutes per game.

 In his senior season, he was named the 2011 All-LSC South Division Defensive Player of the Year, as well as named to the All-LSC South Division First Team.
 Henry led the Texans in scoring, assists and steals per game.
 In 30 games, he averaged 14.2 points, 4.2 assists, 2.9 rebounds and 1.8 steals in 30.1 minutes per game.